microsoft/fluentui/apps/fabric-website/src/pages/Styles/FileTypeIconsPage/docs/web/FileTypeIconsImplementation.md

 <Icon {...getFileTypeIconProps({ type: FileIconType.folder, size: 20, imageFileType: 'svg' }) } />
 ```

-File type icons come in the following predefined dimensions: 16px, 20px, 32px, 40px, 48px, 64px, and 96px.
 When specifying `size`, stick to these default sizes so the images appear as intended.
 When specifying image file format (`imageFileType`) and `size`, consider the screen size and pixel density of the screen you're targeting.
 Note that Fabric Core includes custom media queries that will automatically display the PNG icons in a different resolution depending on the device's pixel density.

 #### References